-If you find that your CD or DVD drive is missing or not recognized by Windows 7, Windows Vista, Windows XP or other programs, as a result of which you cannot play or access a CD or DVD, then this fix from Microsoft may help you.
+If you find that your CD or DVD drive is missing or not showing or recognized by Windows 10, Windows 8.1, Windows 8, Windows 7, Windows Vista, Windows XP or other programs, as a result of which you cannot play or access a CD or DVD, then this post may help you.

 This issue may have occurred after one of the following situations:

 - You upgrade a computer to a newer version of Windows.

 - You install or uninstall CD or DVD recording programs.

 - You uninstall Microsoft Digital Image.

 What you need to fix: